“It’s very difficult for a woman in 1862 to achieve anything beyond motherhood … but not impossible.” The Yankee Maiden, Samantha Lee

 “At the Horse.”

 I snapped my head back.
 “The Horse?
-Baltimore’s most famous … and possible infamous pub?”
+Baltimore’s most famous … and possibly infamous pub?”
 I spread my arms apart.
 “Oh, The Horse You Came In On bar.
 The leading establishment for gossip and slander.”
 I folded my arms and stepped back.
 “Hardly a reliable source.”
 I lowered my arms.
 “And how many speakers of the trial were drunk?”

-“I object, your honor,” Mr. Farmer said without standing.
+“I object, Your Honor,” Mr. Farmer said without standing.

 Judge Wainwright tapped the gavel on its pad once.
 “Hurry this along, Miss Lee.
 Let’s get to the point before dinner.”

-“Yes, your honor.”
+“Yes, Your Honor.”
 I turned my back on Mr. Runnels and walked away.
 “So, did you hear of Mrs. Strudelmeier’s testimony?”